 Once the schemes are completed, a randomly selected sample of schemes from each Primary Bidder will be subject to an audit arranged by the Programme Administrator.
+The Primary Bidder must be present at the audit and have all the required paperwork/records available for inspection.
 The purpose of the audit will be to check that the scheme has been implemented in the manner approved by the Utility Regulator, and that the funding has been utilised as reported by the Primary Bidder.
 Primary Bidders are required to retain all paperwork relating to the scheme operation, indirect costs, additionality, performance and monitoring and make it available for audit inspection.
 This information shall be retained by the Primary Bidder for at least twelve years after the scheme has been completed.